falconeaj1/RL_Capstone/README.md

 ```
 python scripts/train_ppo_blob.py --episodes 500
 ```

+*With limited time and patience, model did not seem to learn anything so I think there are bugs lurking in this code as this task is as simple as possible.
+Spent most of my time with deep q network so this was largely assisted by ChatGPT.*

 Models are saved in the `ppo_blob_models` directory.
 To watch a trained PPO model play:
 ```